audeering/auglib/docs/external.rst

 is available.

 In the following example,
-we combine gaussian noise,
+we combine Gaussian noise,
 time stretching,
 and pitch shifting.
 Similar to :mod:`auglib`
 a probability controls if
 a transformation is applied or bypassed.
 Again,
-we use the :class:`auglib.transform.Function` class to include transforms from audiomentations_ into our :mod:`auglib` augmentation chain.
+we use :class:`auglib.transform.Function`
+to include transforms from audiomentations_ into our :mod:`auglib` augmentation chain.